 My close relationship with my family has shaped so much of who I am.
 They are my biggest supporters and greatest blessing.
 I wouldn’t be who I am without them.
 Here is a picture of some of my family, but not all.

-I have always been committed to making service a large part of my life and started volunteering with non-profits regularly when I was 14.
+I have always been committed to making service a large part of my life and started volunteering regularly when I was about 13.
 I believe it is important to see beyond myself and to impact the lives of others in a meaningful way.
 I’ve been blessed with resources, education, and opportunities that I want to dedicate to giving back to my communities.
-I’ve included a page dedicated to causes I care about(hyperlink) and have a personal connection to.
+I’ve included a page dedicated to causes I care about and have a personal connection to.

 My goal is to make a positive impact on the world.
 I hope to continue speaking, coaching those who want to use their voice for good, writing, and advocating for education and mental health!